elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-some-behavioral-responses-animals-might-exhibit-in-response-to-environmental-changes.md

 url: /learn/sociology/questions/what-are-some-behavioral-responses-animals-might-exhibit-in-response-to-environmental-changes
 score: -1.0
 related_article1:
-    id: 166346
+    id: 166340
     title: >-
-        How does the optimal foraging theory use cost-benefit analysis to predict animal foraging behavior?
+        Differentiate between proximate and ultimate causation in animal behavior.
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-optimal-foraging-theory-use-costbenefit-analysis-to-predict-animal-foraging-behavior
+    url: /learn/sociology/questions/differentiate-between-proximate-and-ultimate-causation-in-animal-behavior
 related_article2:
-    id: 166342
+    id: 166345
     title: >-
-        What are Darwin's postulates, and how do they relate to natural selection?
+        What is the significance of individual learning in the context of animal behavior and fitness?
-    subject: Sociology
+    subject: Psychology
-    url: /learn/sociology/questions/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection
+    url: /learn/psychology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
 related_article3:
-    id: 166346
-    title: >-
-        How does the optimal foraging theory use cost-benefit analysis to predict animal foraging behavior?
-    subject: Sociology
-    url: /learn/sociology/questions/how-does-the-optimal-foraging-theory-use-costbenefit-analysis-to-predict-animal-foraging-behavior
-related_article4:
     id: 166345
     title: >-
         What is the significance of individual learning in the context of animal behavior and fitness?
-    subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
-related_article5:
-    id: 166343
-    title: >-
-        Describe the difference between associative and non-associative learning in animals.
-    subject: Sociology
+    subject: Psychology
-    url: /learn/sociology/questions/describe-the-difference-between-associative-and-nonassociative-learning-in-animals
+    url: /learn/psychology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
 ---

 &nbsp;